likethebourbon/auralayer/README.md

 ## Feature requests

 - [ ] draggable cursor
+      **Brian:** This isn't a feature that I want because it encourages decisions to be made while not listening and I want to minimize that.
+Now that the timestamps can be edited in the Data table there is at least a way to edit them without listening which I know is important when lining up splits on different layers.
 - [ ] double-click to edit layer name
       **Brian:** Complete - However, I feel like I added this feature before and something happened on touch devices ...
 - [ ] select segment + Y to jump cursor to beginning of segment
 - [ ] snap cursor to beginnings/ends of segments
 - [ ] Spacer layer (for showing groups of layers).
 The problem with just deleting all the info from a layer is that it shows up in the data table and puts a bunch of blanks in there, which is a problem for sorting, I think.
       **Brian:** I added a toggle in each layer settings called "Data Table".
 If you toggle it off, it won't show in the Data Table
+      **Brian:** I also added two new textures that are just supposed to be used as lines that separate layers on spacer layers
 - [ ] Ability to hide layer names (so that in the data table the layer could still be named, but not visually shown on the graph)
       **Brian:** I added a toggle in each layer settings called "Hide Name" to do this
 - [ ] editable data table